hmorchid/ada-project-analytixxperts2023/index.md

 #### Naive analysis of the relationship between Ethnic Diversity and Box Office Revenue

-Before starting the analysis we want to emphasize the diversity of films in our study.
+Before starting the analysis, we want to emphasize the diversity of films in our study.
 We can see on the following plot that we have indie films having less than $20M in box office revenue as well as big films.
 This ensures our insights reflect the entire film industry, not just a single segment.

 <iframe src="assets/distrib_boxoffice.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>